-Light, can transform an everyday room into something spectacular.
+Light, can transform an everyday room into something visually spectacular.

-When light bounces onto and across the surface of the walls it does more than just illuminate space; it highlights its texture.
-So much so that an ordinary painted wall, a carpet, a cupboard door suddenly come alive.
+When light bounces onto and across the surface of the walls it illuminates and highlights texture.
+A painted wall, a carpet, a cupboard door suddenly come alive.

-In that moment, when the most subtle qualities of a surface is made visible, that wall is not just a nondescript wall.
-It has a presence in this space..
+In that moment, that wall has a presence in this space..

 Light adds shade, depth and shape to enrich our everyday world.

-As they appear, rays, spots and beams of light create a visual surprise.
-It is not just how it makes patterns and shapes but how it shows the intrinsic materiality of the surface.
-And, something more intimate; the subtle texture of the paintbrush and roller strokes of the hand that treated that surface.
+The sudden appearance of the sun’s rays, spots and beams is always a visual surprise.
+It makes unusual patterns and shapes and brings out the intrinsic materiality of every surface; the subtle texture of the paintbrush, the strokes of the hand that treated that surface.

-As it moves it seeks out and shines across different surfaces: the walls, furniture and floor.
+It seeks out the walls, the furniture and floor.

-Even a bare-painted wall adds a subtle texture to the room: warmth and cold, shine, gloss and patina.
-It has the silkiness of sheen, depth of grain and grit.
-I see it, I feel it, and I absorb it.
+It transforms a bare-painted wall to present the subtlety of texture: its warmth and cold, its shine, gloss and patina.
+There is the the silkiness of sheen, a depth of grain and grit to see, to feel and absorb.

-I can appreciate the precise, fresh, crisp, clean surfaces that show a mastery of craft in form and space (John Pawson ) But, I am also drawn to bumpy, aged, rough surfaces of older buildings ( David Chipperfield.)
-These surfaces, were built to last but to be experienced they have to be maintained.
+There is the fresh, crisp, clean surfaces that shows a mastery of craft in form and space (John Pawson ) But, also the bumpy, aged, rough surfaces that are a feature of older buildings ( David Chipperfield.)
+Light helps us see more clearly the quality of texture; its value and impact on space.

-My home is just over 20 years old.
-As a building it is by no means a masterclass in construction, or design.
-I maintain it, and so it it is likely to outlive me.
-But it was not built with materials that were designed to last.
+I maintain my home and expect it outlive me.
+But it was not built with expensive or luxury materials that were designed to last.

-As adults we tend to rely on sight to sense the quality of materiality, rather than touch.
-But, we still draw on the deeper memory of our childhood experiences.
-We still carry with us our own deeper, visceral sense of materiality, and what that mean to us.
+As adults we rely on sight rather than touch but we can still draw on our memory of childhood experiences.
+We carry with us our own an interpretation, curiosity and knowledge of materiality.

 The eye is the organ of distance and separation, whereas touch is the sense of nearness, intimacy and affection.
 The eye surveys, controls and investigates, whereas touch approaches and caresses.